Improving Multilingual Capabilities with Cultural and Local Knowledge in Large Language Models While Enhancing Native Performance: Model Replication

 \section{Model Replication}

 The hyper-parameters used for training can be seen below in \autoref{table:10}.
-The inital training attempts using a portion of the data (i.e 8\% samples) were done on various different devices, the final models were trained on a single H200 SXM for 55,56,54 hours each using Qwen2.5-14B-Instruct, Phi-4, Qwen2.5-14B-base respectively.
+The initial training attempts using a portion of the data (i.e 8\% samples) were done on various different devices, All experiments combined including evals and training consumed an equivalent of 642 Hours on H200 SXM.